How To Start Homeschooling

 I know when you begin researching how to start homeschooling you quickly hit information overload.

-There are so many questions that you have and so many directions that you could research and the pathway to understanding is not sequential.
+There are so many questions that you could research and the pathway to understanding is not sequential.
 It’s really a maze of ideas that can set you off on little rabbit trails.

 I’m a veteran homeschool mother of 4 homeschooled children.
-We did it for 18 years.
-I’ve been blogging about homeschooling for 10 years and I’m listed as a resource by NESA.
+We did homeschooled for 20 years.
+I’ve been blogging about homeschooling for 12 years.

-All my kids went to university without an HSC.
+My children never went to preschool and all my kids went to university at 16 without an HSC.
 One’s a doctor, another works in communication, one is doing their Masters in 3D Animation and the youngest is finishing off a business degree.
 I believe in giving kids an education that supports Christian values, but I also used many secular resources.
 I believe home education is an opportunity to teach children well and I believe parents need to be involved in teaching their kids.
 I love the ideas of Charlotte Mason and although I never met her, she was one of my mentors.
 If you want to know more go to my about page.

 A Few Ideas On How To Start Homeschooling